Travel advice for Cambodia

 In some cases you may be asked to provide proof of sufficient funds for accommodation and details of where you are staying.

-For the most accurate and up-to-date information, it is best to consult the official website of the Cambodian Ministry of Foreign Affairs and International Cooperation or contact your nearest Cambodian embassy or consulate before travelling.
+For the most accurate and up-to-date information, it is best to consult the official website of the Cambodian Ministry of Foreign Affairs and International Cooperation or contact your nearest Cambodian embassy or consulate before traveling.

 You can find even more useful information in our Cambodia travel tips.